-The management assessed that there is no material uncertainty related to these conditions on the Group's ability to continue as a going concern based on the Group's cash flow forecast prepared by management up to 31 March 2022.
-Based on the assessment, the Group has adequate liquidity to finance the working capital requirements of the Group, considering the cash and cash equivalents of the Group of \$1,978,000 as at 31 December 2020.
+Management assessed that there is no material uncertainty related to these conditions on the Group's ability to continue as a going concern based on the Group's cash flow forecast prepared by management up to 31 March 2023.

+Based on the assessment, the Group has adequate liquidity to finance the working capital requirements of the Group, considering the cash and cash equivalents of the Group of \$1,624,000 as at 31 December 2021 and cash inflows arising from the allotment of new ordinary shares subsequent to year-end as disclosed in Note 36.(i) to the financial statements.

-We focused on this area as key audit matter as significant judgements made by management in determining the availability of cash flow which will affect the Group's ability to continue as a going concern.
+We focused on this area as key audit matter as significant judgements made by management in determining the availability of cash flows which will affect the Group's ability to continue as a going concern.

-Refer to Notes 3.1 of the accompanying financial statements.
+Refer to Notes 3.1 and 36.(i) of the accompanying financial statements.